 I have several suggestions Danae,

-Second, any aerobic activity through exercise (increased heart rate) will definitely increase cortisol and thus fat %.
-Aerobic exercise is terrible for women.
-This is unfortunate for all those addicted to this activity.
+Second, excessive aerobic activity through exercise (increased heart rate) can increase cortisol and thus fat %.

 Lastly, if you want to rid yourself of the caffeine spike in cortisol, you must stop altogether.
 No decaf at all.